The IEEE Cledo Brunetti Award was established in 1975 through a bequest made by the late Cledo Brunetti, who was an executive of the FMC Corporation.

 Presented to: An individual or a team of not more than three

-Scope: For outstanding contributions to nanotechnology and miniaturization in the electronics arts
+Scope: For outstanding contributions to nanotechnology and technologies for microsystem miniaturization

-Prize: The award consists of a certificate and honorarium.
+Prize: The award consists of a bronze medal, a certificate, and honorarium.

-Basis for judging: In the evaluation process, the following criteria are considered: innovation or development, social value, uniqueness of concept, other technical accomplishments, and the quality of the nomination.
+Basis for judging: In the evaluation process, the following criteria are considered: innovation, development, social value, uniqueness of concept, other technical accomplishments, and the quality of the nomination.